-End-stage kidney disease is when a person’s kidneys fail.
-It occurs in people with chronic kidney disease.
+End stage kidney disease is when a person’s kidneys fail.
+It occurs in the last stage of chronic kidney disease.

-End-stage kidney disease or ESKD is the most advanced stage of chronic or long-term kidney disease, which is when a person gradually loses kidney function over time.
+End stage kidney disease (ESKD) is the most advanced stage of chronic kidney disease, which is when a person gradually loses kidney function over time.
 It can also occur suddenly due to other complications.

 The kidneys have an essential role in the body.
 They filter out waste and excess water from the blood.
 These waste products come out in a person’s urine.

 A buildup of waste products in the blood causes the symptoms of ESKD.
-The buildup occurs because the kidneys are no longer able to filter those waste products out of the blood sufficiently.
+The buildup occurs because the kidneys can no longer filter waste products out of the blood sufficiently.

 A person with ESKD may experience:

 Chronic kidney disease can slowly lead to kidney failure and ESKD, but the kidneys may also stop working suddenly.

 If a person suddenly has kidney failure, it is called acute renal failure or acute kidney injury.

 Diabetes and high blood pressure are the first and second most common chronic conditions that cause ESKD.